NickMcConnell/Beleriand/docs/command.rst

 creature.
 While the command is being repeated, the number of times left to be repeated will flash by on the line at the bottom of the screen.

-To give a count to a command, type ``0``, the repeat count, and then the command.
-If you want to give a movement command and you are using the original command set (where the movement commands are digits), press space after the count and you will be prompted for the command.
+To give a count to a command, type ``R`` (``0`` in the Angband-like keyset), the repeat count, and then the command.
+If you want to give a movement command and you are not using hjkl-movement (so the movement commands are digits), press space after the count and you will be prompted for the command.

 Counted commands are very useful for time consuming commands, as they automatically terminate on success, or if you are attacked.
 You may also